DataDog/datadog-ci/src/commands/synthetics/README.md

 - `--failOnTimeout` (or `--no-failOnTimeout`) makes the CI fail (or pass) if one of the results exceeds its test timeout.
 - `--failOnCriticalErrors` makes the CI fail if tests were not triggered or if results could not be fetched.
-- `--failOnMissingTests` makes the CI fail if at least one test is missing.
+- `--failOnMissingTests` makes the CI fail if at least one specified test with a public ID (a `--public-id` CLI argument or listed in a test file) is missing in a run (for example, if it has been deleted programmatically or on the Datadog site).

 ### Test files